vexing-media/DigiTimber-cPanel-Integration-WP-Plugin/readme.txt

 Not at this time.

+# How do I contact someone for support of this plugin?

+While we don't offer any offical support for this plugin, please email plugin@digitimber.com or post to the WordPress support forum and we will attempt to assist to the best of our abilities.

 == Changelog ==

+= 1.3.3 = 2/7/2020
+- BUGFIX (Issue#9): Unable to delete email accounts created in cPanel
+- ADDED: Created a settings section to allow users to select which domains are seen in the plugin (in case people want to limit for large accounts) (defaults to all enabled)

 = 1.3.2 = 12/9/2019
 - INFO: After submission to WP Plugin Directory, we had a few things to fix